 Andrew Houghton ‘s thoughts

-Andrew viewed the situation as volatile and said that one can never know what the day will bring.
-So there is no clarity on how the market is going to play in the next few months.
-On a positive note, the infection rates and the death toll is constantly on the demise in the US.
-It is quite clear that we will soon be able to check if we carry the virus while staying at home.
+Andrew viewed the situation as volatile.
+He said that one could never know what the day will bring, and there is no clarity on how the market is going to play in the next few months.
+Also, the infection rates and the death toll are continually rising in the US.
+On a positive note, it is quite clear that we will soon be able to check if we carry the virus while staying at home.

-On the negative note, the economy is falling down, unemployment is on the rise, and the market is depressed.
-The energy sector is trying to survive a low hot as there is a collapse in demand and the ongoing war of oil prices.
+Unfortunately, the economy is falling, unemployment is on the rise, and the market is depressed.
+The energy sector is trying to survive low steam due to the collapse in demand and the ongoing war of oil prices.